shakerbillo/evaluate-news-article/README.md

 # Description

-Udacity Front End Nanodegree project.
-This project requires you to build a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.
-NLP is the ability of an application to understand the human language, written or oral.
+Web applications that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.
+This wep app will give back pertinent information about the article: whether the content is subjective (opinion) or objective (fact-based) and whether it is positive, neutral, or negative in tone.

 # Table of Contents